July 22, 2025

 Source: Investor.gov

-In this hypothetical example, your wife is 35 years old.
-She starts investing in a Roth IRA today with $500 per month in a total stock market fund like VTI.
-30 years later, she could potentially have $566,000 factoring in inflation.
+In this hypothetical example, you are 35 years old.
+You start investing today with $500 per month in a total stock market fund like Vanguard's VTI.
+30 years later, you could potentially have $566,000, factoring in inflation.

 Compound Interest Calculation $500 over 29 years